Zimbabwe cops, soldiers under UN spotlight

 "To foster impunity is to foster distrust among the population, alienating them from the government, and quashing their hopes of meaningful change in the future."

-Human Rights Watch said in January soldiers fired live ammunition, killing 17 people and raped at least 17 women.
+Human Rights Watch said in January soldiers fired live ammunition, killing 17 people and raped several women.

 The government has not taken responsibility for the deaths and no one has been prosecuted.
 Voule said he was shocked by testimonies of victims of the army and police clampdown.